14islands/responsive-io-goodies/mixins/readme.md

 ## Media query mixin

-A common user case is to use CSS for full screen background images.
+A common use case is to use CSS for full screen background images.
 Here is an example on how that might work using the **if-wider-then** mixin.

 Example: